 Criminal offenses can be reported in a number of ways.
 The most direct manner is in-person at the Campus Safety Office, located on the lower level of Somerset Hall room S-010.
 The office is staffed 24 hours per day, 7 days a week.
-Crimes can also be reported directly to any Security Officer, any member of the RVCC faculty or staff, or the Security Officer stationed at the Welcome Center, located on the lower level of Somerset Hall, which is staffed 6:00 AM - 8:00 PM, Monday through Friday.
+Crimes can also be reported directly to any Security Officer, any member of the RVCC faculty or staff, or the Security Officer stationed at the Welcome Center, located on the lower level of Somerset Hall, which is staffed 6:00 AM - 8:30 PM, Monday through Friday, and 7:00 - 10:00 AM on Saturdays.